 Camping in the garden

 I’ve put my top 5 things I learned whilst camping in the back garden.
 Follow these and I guarantee no matter what activity you are doing, the rewards will be infinitely better than turning into a psycho stressed out bunny!

 Cooking lunch, packing the car, tidying up, pitching a tent?
 These are just a few of the several hundred things we do as adults but there is no reason why (when it’s safe to do so) we can’t include our children in these relatively mundane tasks.
-Giving small tasks to the little one gives them a sense of belonging, achievement and if you follow point’s 3 and 4 it can be really fun for them too!
+Giving small tasks to the little one gives them a sense of belonging, achievement and it can be really fun for them too!
 Well, if you follow the next few points, that is

-It really is a virtue, be prepared to wait to receive your reward.
-Seeing your little one’s face light up when they take part in an activity or if they succeed in doing something solo is the best thing ever.
+It really is a virtue, be prepared to wait for your reward.
+Seeing your little one’s face light up when they take part in an activity or when they succeed in doing something solo, is the best thing ever.
 It’s the taking part that counts, not how fast we get it done!